In the age of thriving e-commerce empires, is there a chance for local brick-and-mortar businesses to compete and survive?

 If you serve customers in more than one location, start inputting them here!

 Enter the cities or regions where your other physical locations are at.
-Keep in mind that these must be real actual locations that are part of your business!
+Keep in mind that these must be actual locations that are part of your business!

 5. PHONE NUMBERS AND TRACKING